lockmepl/lockme-wordpress/readme.txt

 * Drop support for PHP 8.0 and WordPress lower than 6.4
 * Mark lockme related options as not autoloaded
+* Only use session when needed and close it immediately after for performance regression problems

 = 2.4 =